Blog

 • Accounting logs invoices in the AP and accounting software

-• Accounting software pushes invoice for payment
+• Accounting software pushes invoices for payment

 • Accounting & development teams reconcile costs at some regular interval